 - Follow instructions from my "5 Minute Caramel Sauce" recipe.
 Allow it to cool before using, but note it will harden if chilled too much.

 To make the caramel frosting

-Then whisk in the caramel sauce, working whilst the sauce is still warm and at a pourable consistency to stop it from hardening.
+- Then whisk in the caramel sauce, working whilst the sauce is room temperature and at a pourable consistency to stop it from hardening.